 FOREIGN REPORTING IN PRACTICE, 5 ECTS, KSV-FR503

 The course includes theory and practice of foreign reporting, using Finland as a laboratory environment.
 An intensive introduction to the target area (Baltic States with emphasis on Estonia) is provided before starting the practical assignment.
-The students travel to Estonia on a working assignment which will result in a report for newspaper, radio or television.
+The students travel to Estonia on a working assignment which will result in a report for newspaper, radio, television or the web.

 MEDIA LANDSCAPES AND JOURNALISM IN TRANSITION, 5 ECTS, KSV-FR501